|Teaching method||Contact hours|

 The course offers a combination of lectures, case-based discussions, and debates about the literature.
 The sessions have an interactive set-up, involving active student participation.
 The guest lectures offer hands-on research experience touching upon the themes discussed in the lectures.
 The course includes a few assignments and a final co-authored essay-assignment in which a master's level thesis in the domain of conflict studies is critically assessed with regards to methodology and knowledge construction.

-The course is examined through a written exam (50%), an assignment (40%), and active participation in the debates and assignments in class (10%).
+The course is examined through a written exam (50%), the thesis-review assignment (40%), and active participation in the debates and on brightspace (10%).

 Course literature consists of selected articles and book chapters.